 Operating from Ashmore Reef

-Apart from those IOTA’s that have never ever been activated before, OC-216 is now the 5th rarest on the Most Wanted IOTA in the world:
+Apart from those IOTA’s that have never ever been activated before, OC-216 is now the 5th rarest on the IOTA Most Wanted list.

-Way back in August 1996 Steve AA6LF went to OC-216 for its one and only activation as VK4ALF/VK9.
+Way back 21 years ago in August 1996 Steve AA6LF went to OC-216 for its one and only activation as VK4ALF/VK9 making 467 QSOs.
 He operated from West Island, Ashmore Reef for 3 days using 100W powered by a boat battery and a Butternut multiband vertical.

 The Ashmore Reef Commonwealth Marine Reserve is closed to the public.
 There is extremely limited access to a small part of the West Island.
-I will be active from West Island on Ashmore Reef which is an uninhabited low lying island made up of coral and sand with some grass cover and a single palm tree.
-It’s a small island measuring 680m west to east at its widest part and 450m north to south at its longest point.
+We will be active from West Island on Ashmore Reef which is an uninhabited low lying island made up of coral and sand with some grass cover.
+It’s a small island measuring 680m (2200ft) west to east at its widest part and 450m (1480ft) north to south at its longest point.

-Being claimed by only 3.2% means that the pile ups will be massive and the same as if I was activating a NEW IOTA group.
-I’ll spend 4 days on West Island.
-Vertical antennas near the waters edge will be used with 400W and the island is low lying and so no parts of the world will be blocked.
-I look forward to getting you into the log.
+Being claimed by only 2.5% means that the pile ups will be massive and the same as if we are activating a NEW IOTA group.
+We’ll spend 4 days on West Island.
+Three stations will be on the air at once using vertical antennas near the waters edge and 2 stations will be using amplifiers.
+The island is low lying and so no parts of the world will be blocked.
+We look forward to getting you into the log.